v1kt0r1337/MM6-Weapon-Effects/README.md

 ###### Bonus: Staff used with Unarmed GM also give the Unarmed weapon effect

 #### Spear
-- Extra damage when player is below 50% hp (Multiplier 1)
+- Extra damage when player is below 75% hp.
+The damage will increase the lower the players hp is.
+The formula is Multiplier - HP /FullHP (Multiplier 2)
 ###### Used 2-handed or with shield
 - Extra damage when player is below 50% hp (Multiplier 1)
 - True damage, passes physical damage reduction as long as the monster is not immune to physical damage